A Guangxi border town shaped by war, migration, cultural exchange, and subtropical flavors

-Shouts for Vietnamese coffee topped with salted ice cream ring out along Hedi Road, where women in bamboo hats ladle out drinks from roadside makeshift stalls.
-I soon arrive at my destination, Saigon Cafe, decorated with light yellow walls, mint green blinds, and scenes from the 1992 French film L’amant painted on the terrace.
-As I ascend to the 2nd floor, I savor my slow-dripping coffee, relishing its rich sweetness, and gaze out over the Vietnamese countryside across the Beilun River.
-But on this side of the river, despite the Vietnamese architecture and coffee, I am not in Vietnam.
-I am in Dongxing, China, the country’s only border city with Vietnam that is connected by both land and water.
-Sitting at the southwesternmost end of China’s mainland coastline, the city is full of cross-cultural connections that enchant visitors with surprises around every corner.
+Shouts for Vietnamese coffee topped with salted ice cream ring out along Hedi Road, where women in bamboo hats ladle drinks from roadside stalls.
+I arrive at my destination, Saigon Cafe, decorated with light yellow walls, mint green blinds, and scenes from the 1992 French film L’amant painted on the terrace.
+As I ascend to the second floor, I savor my slow-dripping coffee, relish its rich sweetness, and gaze across the Beilun River at the Vietnamese countryside.
+But despite the architecture and coffee, I am not in Vietnam—I am in Dongxing, China’s only border city with Vietnam that is connected by both land and water.
+Sitting at the southwesternmost end of China’s mainland coastline, the city carries traces of recent history, cross-cultural connections, and hidden stories that quietly reward the curious.

-Sitting at the southern tip of Guangxi and carrying the nickname of China’s Gate (国门), Dongxing’s history as a border town stretches back 1,500 years.
-During the Qing dynasty, more than 30 boundary stones were erected to demarcate the border between China and Vietnam in Guangxi, eight of which are located in Dongxing.
-One stone stands right in front of the Saigon cafè, now protected with glass.
+Located at the southern tip of Guangxi and carrying the nickname of China’s Gate (国门), Dongxing’s history as a border town stretches back 1,500 years.
+During the Qing dynasty (1616 – 1911), over 30 boundary stones were erected to demarcate the border between China and Vietnam in Guangxi, eight of them are in Dongxing.
+One stands right in front of Saigon Cafe, now protected by a glass enclosure.

 Read more about the cultural exchange between China and Vietnam: